5 star rating

 We'll alternate between brief presentations and short panel discussions from folks with experience carrying those roles in community gatherings.

-• Part 1: June 4, 2025
+• June 4 and 11, 2025

-6-8 pm PT / 9-11 ET
+6-8 pm PT / 9-11 ET (end time approx.)

-• Part 2: June 11, 2025
+• June 18 and 25, 2025

-6-8 pm PT / 9-11 ET
+6-8 pm PT / 9-11 ET (end time approx.)

-• After the Live Session
+• After the Live Series

 On-demand course